mikrono/tModLoaderWiki_kr_ko/Mod.md

 Shorthand for calling ModLoader.SoundExists(this.FileName(name)).

+### public SpriteFont GetFont(string name)

+Gets a SpriteFont loaded from the specified path.

 ### public virtual void ChatInput(string text)

 Allows you to make anything happen whenever the player for this game inputs a message into the chat.